Kir'Shara: Reception

 "Kir'Shara" was first aired in the United States on UPN on December 3, 2004.
 The broadcast saw the episode come in fourth place during the timeslot, with a Nielsen rating of 2.1/4 percent.
 This means that it was seen by 2.1 percent of all households, and 4 percent of all those watching television at the time of broadcast.
 It gained higher ratings than The WB, who aired What I Like About You and Grounded for Life.
 The ratings equalled the highest ratings of the season so far, which were previously achieved by "Borderland", "Cold Station 12" and "The Augments".

 TV Guide listed "Kir'Shara" on its Hot List for the day.
 IGN gave the episode 4.5 out of 5 and said that the show "finally grows up and becomes a Star Trek series this week".
 It described "Kir'Shara" as "far from a perfectly executed Trek story but they get enough right to make it a lot easier to overlook the few things they miss."
 It said that there had been an overall improvement in the fourth season, and that "this could become some of the best Star Trek ever made".
-In Matthew Kappell's book Star Trek As Myth, he said that he felt that the revelation that the previous Vulcan administration was working with the Romulans all along "suddenly makes sense of years of previously incomprehensible Vulcan policy" and linked to The Next Generation episode "Unification".

 Herc, in his review for Ain't It Cool News, praised the reliability of Jeffrey Combs as Shran, but thought that there were no major surprises.
 Herc did say that the biggest shock was the revelation that the Romulans were behind the bombing of the Human Embassy.
 He gave it a rating of three out of five.

 Michelle Erica Green reviewed the episode for TrekNation, calling it an "absolutely gripping episode" except for the "ludicrousness of the ending".
 She made the admission about the ending that, "I suppose the Romulans had to show up at some point, I guess Vulcan is as good a place as any."
-She thought that the torture scenes were "pointless", but was pleased with the characterisation seen in Archer, T'Pol and Tucker.
-Jamahl Epsicokhan at his website "Jammer's Reviews" said that the episode was "not perfect, but good" with an "intriguing" ending.
-He also praised Jeffrey Combs as Shran, and thought that the torture scenes were potent but that the ending was rushed.
-He gave the episode a rating of three out of four.
+She thought that the torture scenes were "pointless", but was pleased with the characterization seen in Archer, T'Pol and Tucker.

+Jamahl Epsicokhan at his website Jammer's Reviews rated "Kir'Shara" of three out of four, noting it was "not perfect, but good" with an "intriguing" ending.
+Epsicokhan praised Jeffrey Combs as Shran, and thought that the torture scenes were potent but that the ending was rushed.

+In Matthew Kappell's 2010 book Star Trek as Myth: Essays on Symbol and Archetype at the Final Frontier, he said that he felt that the revelation that the previous Vulcan administration was working with the Romulans all along "suddenly makes sense of years of previously incomprehensible Vulcan policy" and linked to The Next Generation episode "Unification".